 Searching for decent food at Jonker Street?

-We’ve found you the most sought-after food along the street where you can eat your way down!
+We’ve found you the most sought-after food along the street where you can eat your way down in Malacca!

 Whether it is local delicacies, desserts, western burger or Indian cuisine, there must be something at Jonker Street that can satisfy your ultimate cravings.